Zeekk3n/Andrey.github.io/_posts/2023-04-04-ecpptv2-writeup.md

 ---
 layout: single
 title: '<span class="vulnhub">eCCptV2 Simulation- /VulnHub</span>'
-excerpt: "Synfonos3, is a machine from Vulnhub platform.
+excerpt: "these are a machines from Vulnhub platform.
 I recommend you do these CTF because for the eCCptv2 it will be something like this."
-date: 2023-04-05
+date: 2023-04-22
 categories:
   - certification
 tags: